Collision Avoidance Maneuver Optimization with a Multiple-Impulse Convex Formulation

 subject to nonlinear inequality constraints

-where the overline indicates assigned values, and $\Delta v_i$ the impulses magnitude.
+where the overline indicates assigned values, and $\Delta v_i$ the impulse magnitude.
 This optimization problem is a \gls{nlp} that can be solved with dedicated solvers.
-In this work we use the \gls{sqp} algorithm implemented in the MATLAB {\it fmincon} function providing analytical gradient of the objective function and Jacobian of the constraints.
+In this work we use the \gls{sqp} algorithm implemented within the MATLAB {\it fmincon} function providing analytical gradient of the objective function and Jacobian of the constraints.
 For the latter the derivatives included in the polynomials maps are used together with the chain rule to calculate the sensitivity of the constraints with respect to the optimisation vector.
-The summary of the \gls{nlp} formulation is provided in Algorithm \ref{algo:NLP}.
+The \gls{nlp} formulation is summarized in Algorithm \ref{algo:NLP}.
 As \gls{nlp} problems, this formulation is non-deterministic polynomial-time hard (NP-hard), meaning that the computation time may be very long if the problem is solved at all \cite{Liu2014}.